AuraWorx/MultiTenantSaaS/README-LOCAL-SETUP.md

    - Color-coded alerts by category (security, feature, compliance, ethics)
    - Integration with the Manage page for full alert history and configuration

+4. **Infrastructure Map**:
+   - `infra_inventory` table for tracking IT infrastructure
+   - Visual representation of infrastructure components with AuraAI scanner at the center
+   - Interactive canvas with draggable nodes
+   - Color-coded categories (on-premises, cloud, source control)
+   - Count indicators for each infrastructure category
+   - Reset layout functionality with animation effects

 After cloning or pulling the latest code, ensure you run:

 ```bash